Innisfail

 PROFILE FAQ

-Innisfail has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Innisfail has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project expected to impact the region: Ella Bay Integrated Resort and Residential Community.
-Other notable projects include North Queensland Super Hub, North and Far North Queensland REZs, and Queensland National Land Transport Network Maintenance.
-The following details projects likely most relevant.
+AreaSearch has identified a single project likely to impact this region: Ella Bay Integrated Resort and Residential Community.
+Other key projects include North Queensland Super Hub, North and Far North Queensland REZs, and Queensland National Land Transport Network Maintenance.

 Professional plan users can use the search below to filter and access additional projects.